Thorbieey/Password-Generator/README.md

 * The JavaScript code prompts user for character types.

-* The JavaScript code validates users option to add aracter types lowercase, uppercase, numeric and/or special characters
+* The JavaScript code validates users option to add aracter types lowercase, uppercase, numeric and/or special characters.

-* The code must ensure user selects atleast one of the character type options
+* The code must ensure user selects atleast one of the character type options.

-* Password is generated and displayed on the page after prompts are answered by the user
+* Password is generated based on user selected preferences and displayed on the page.

 ```